teobaranga/kotlin-inject-viewmodel/README.md

 Hilt and @HiltViewModel.

 > [!IMPORTANT]
-> While the project has a KMP structure, only the Android target has been implemented and tested.
+> Only the Android and iOS targets have been implemented and tested.
-> Desktop and iOS targets are planned and will be implemented next.
+> Desktop targets are planned and will be implemented next.

 ## Setup